Open Secrets

 7. “The natural law dictates that whenever there’s contradiction between an event and thought, thought is wrong; when thought is complete, thought and event agree; this is the natural law.

-However, beyond the natural law is truth which dictates that the event does not exist; the event is nothing but a prediction of mind.
+However, beyond the natural law is truth which dictates that the event does not exist; the event is nothing but a prediction of the senses.

 Therefore, the event and thought are both wrong.”

-8. “In the state of delusion (commonly called reality), all actions are performed by mind.”
+8. “In the world of phenomena, all actions are performed by mind.”

 9. “Multiplicity is false.”